What is an Expat Tax Advisor?

 Our Services

-- Tax Preparation for Expats: Handling essential forms like Form 1040, Form 2555 (FEIE), and Form 1116 (Foreign Tax Credit).
+- Tax Preparation for Expats: Managing key forms including 1040, 2555 (FEIE), and Form 1116 (Foreign Tax Credit).

-- Streamlined Foreign Offshore Filing Procedures: Guidance on IRS Streamlined Foreign Offshore Filing Procedures to regain compliance without facing penalties.
+- IRS Streamlined Foreign Offshore Filing Procedures: Guidance on IRS Streamlined Foreign Offshore Filing Procedures to regain compliance without facing penalties.

 Conclusion